 The house would, of course, be a true-to-life recreation of Thomas Jefferson's Monticello because A) It is incredibly beautiful, and B) I am a huge nerd for the founding fathers, Thomas Jefferson in particular.

-But alas, I am instead living in a medium-sized one bedroom
+But alas, I am instead living in the city with my

 He doesn't always look so serious.
 Only when he is hiking.